austinJayIves/Obsidian/Projects/Tool Configuration/Configuring Git for Obsidian/Configuring Git for Obsidian.md

 - Currently, need to configure git in Obsidian to ensure that the repo information is set up correctly

 ## Action Items
-- [ ] Currently, need to configure git in Obsidian to ensure that the repo information is set up correctly
+- [x] Currently, need to configure git in Obsidian to ensure that the repo information is set up correctly
+- [ ] Awaiting to see if this will work?
+Have set Git to sync every 60 minutes.

 ## Due Dates
 - If I don't get this done today, I likely won't.